The ultimate guide to visiting 5 Terre National Park

 - NETWORKS PATHS THROUGH THE 5 TERRE VILLAGES

-A dense network of paths links the villages and hamlets throughout spectacular views, cliffs, vineyards and green hills.
-It is necessary to wear suitable clothes and take care along the exposed points.
+A dense network of paths links the villages and hamlets through spectacular views, cliffs, vineyards, and green hills.
+It is necessary to wear suitable clothes and take care of the exposed points.
 Access to the paths is free, excluding the one called nr.
 592.

 The path nr.
 592 – Blue trail